-COVID 19
+COVID-19

-The recent Covid 19 pandemic has had a significant impact on the Council and its communities towards the end of 2019/20 and through the course of 2020/21.
-Since March 2020, the Council has put actions in place and reprioritised services to safeguard the community.
-Over the past months, focus has been directed on recovery actions including supporting children back to school and with home learning and supporting local businesses.
+The recent COVID-19 pandemic has had a significant impact on the Council and its communities towards the end of 2019/20 and through the course of 2020/21.
+Since March 2020, the Council has put actions in place and reprioritised services to safeguard its communities.
+Over the past year, focus has been directed on recovery actions including supporting children back to school and with home learning and supporting individuals and local businesses.
+It is expected that the pandemic will continue to impact on performance going forward into 2021/22 and beyond as the UK continues its route map to recovery and the resulting financial pressures.